arjank/address_book/README.md

 with the latest versions of Chrome and Firefox only.
 These versions have better ECMAscript 2015 support than compilers such as Babel.
 (See http://kangax.github.io/compat-table/es6/) for an overview.

+## Testing

+This app comes with some [Protractor](http://angular.github.io/protractor/#/) tests.
+These tests are integration tests and test the whole application.

+To run these tests, you first need to install protractor: `npm install -g protractor`

+Then use the commands:

+    cd protractor-tests
+    protractor protractor.conf.js

+These tests should not be considered a replacement for (the missing) unit tests.